KellerJordan/cifar10-airbench/README.md

 | `airbench95.py` | 95.01% | 10.4s | 1.4 |
 | `airbench96.py` | 96.03% | 34.7s | 4.9 |

-For comparison, a standard ResNet-18 training is slower:
+In comparison, the standard trainings used in most studies are slower:

 | Baseline | Mean accuracy | Time | PFLOPs |
 | - | - | - | - |